LWS-Web/woo-advanced-related-products/README.md

 * Yes

 **Taxonomy**
 Select the taxonomy which generates the related products.
-Default: Product Categories
 * Product Categories - Default
 * Product Tags

 **Order by**
 Select the general order of the related products.
-Default: Random
-* Random
+* Random - Default
 * Post ID
 * Post author
 * Post title